steunix/passweaver-api/docs/index.md

 ### Personal folders

 Each user has a 'personal' folder for storing private, not-shared-with-anyone items.
-Not even 'admin' user can read these items since items are encrypted using a different key: each user will have to set a personal password that will be used for encrypting/decrypting personal items.
+Not even 'admin' user can read these items since items are encrypted using a different key: each user will have to set a personal password that will be used for unlocking personal folder.
+The key for encryption is (at the moment) the same of non-personal items.

 ### Users and groups

 Users are assigned to groups, and groups have read/write permissions for a given folder.

 Users can join any number of groups.

+While groups can be nested to form a tree, there is no inheritance: if a user is part of a group G, it will not automatically join the "children" of G.

+#### Authentication

+PassWeaver supports two authentication methods:
+ - Local: the user password is stored locally
+ - LDAP: a self authentication to an LDAP server: no LDAP admin credential are needed, a direct login is tried

 #### Admins